 This blog on the Senior Manager & Certification Regime (SMCR) is written by Liz Hornby, a Principal Learning Consultant based in LEO Learning’s London office.
 To get going with your SMCR training, here are five key lessons, based on our experience of providing SMCR training to the banking sector.

-The five lessons learnt for implementing successful SMCR training:
+The five lessons learned for implementing successful SMCR training:

 - Start now